 This ability to pause and re-direct our senses and thoughts can be a challenge for all of us; however, we can all develop this skill with lessons in the Alexander Technique.
 In fact, this is a fundamental principle of the Alexander Technique.

-If you would like some guidance with a few easy stretches you can do on a road trip, stuck in traffic, or at the office, sign up in the green box below!
+If you would like some guidance to reduce pain and stress with a few easy stretches you can do on a road trip, stuck in traffic, or at the office, sign up in the green box below!